DRok17/ScummVM-Builder/README.md

 Link to unofficial Scummvm fork by cy33hc: https://github.com/cy33hc/scummvm-bubble-booter/releases/download/v1.0/scummvm.vpk

-Scummvm-Builder is a tool that creates LiveArea Bubbles on Windows 10 for the PS Vita.
+Scummvm-Builder is a Windows 10 tool that creates custom LiveArea Bubbles for games running on ScummVM for the PS Vita.

 Simply follow these steps:
 1) Download the required images (Supported formats: jpg, jpeg, bmp, png, jfif, tiff)